 The Apple Store is a fundraiser for Conner Prairie Alliance, helping support their mission and programs.
 Since opening its doors in 1985, the store has managed to raise over $1 million from sales.
 These funds have greatly helped in supporting the institution’s ongoing operations.

 The Apple Store is typically open from mid-September through the end of October.
 In 2021, the Apple Store sold 14,275 caramel apples and served 5,636 people in a 6-week period!

 Conner Prairie’s Annual Events:

 The Headless Horseman

-The Headless Horseman festival will be held from October 6–30, 2022, on Thursdays through Sundays.
+They will hold the Headless Horseman festival on Thursdays through Sundays from October 5–29, 2023.
 This special event takes place after standard hours from 6-10 pm.